arseniy899/OTS_lab/README.md

 ## Requirements
 You will need MatLab version of R2016b or newer.
 ## Setup env.
-Start with copying any 'Setup.m' file from 'setups.ex' to the root of project.
+Start with copying any `Setup.m` file from `setups.ex` to the root of project.
 Change it correspondingly to your requirements.
-If you don't know exact parameters, look at 'src/SetParams.m'
+If you don't know exact parameters, look at `src/SetParams.m`

 ## Starting up
 Change your working directory in MatLab to root of repository and type